robirahman/csci29-final-project/README.md

 1. Implement workflow via luigi

-2. NLP of essay responses(for toy data we will use learn.parquet from pset3 and the first paragraph of colleges wikipedia articles)
+2. NLP of essay responses (for toy data we will use learn.parquet from pset3 and the first paragraph of colleges wikipedia articles)

 Robi:

 1. Models (python classes that structure the database).

-2. Djiango web frontend
+2. Django web frontend

 Shared: